Senior Research Engineer

 I am no longer with SRI and have joined the

-Conversational Systems Research Center at Microsoft Research.
+Speech and Dialog Research Group at Microsoft Research.

 I am also affiliated with the International Computer Science Institute in Berkeley.